genotrance/nimbass/README.md

 echo "Bass FX: " & $BASS_FX_GetVersion().toHex()
 ```

-NimBASS currently wraps the main BASS functions and BASS FX.
-Make sure to copy the appropriate dll/dylib/so files into the lib path or the executable directory.
-They will be in the ```~/.nimble/pkgs/nimbass-xxx/nimbass/nimbass``` directory
+NimBASS currently wraps the main BASS functions and BASS FX and dynamically links to the binaries in `$HOME/.cache/nim/nimterop/nimbass` directory.

 __Credits__

 NimBASS wraps BASS and all licensing terms of [BASS](http://www.un4seen.com/bass.html#license) apply to the usage of this package.

-Credits go out to [c2nim](https://github.com/nim-lang/c2nim/) as well without which this package would be greatly limited in its abilities.

 __Feedback__